 - Thursday, May 14, 10 a.m.–7 p.m.

 If you can't attend a fair, don't worry.
 Our RSVP process will provide details on how to access the same merchandise and services online.

-The 2015 commencement program book will include August and December 2014 graduates, along with MBA graduates of the Winter 2015 term.
-Spring 2015 graduation candidates who apply before the spring diploma application deadline will also be included in the 2015 commencement program.
+The official 2015 commencement program book will be published online prior to commencement weekend.
+This state-of-the-art digital program will include the names of August and December 2014 graduates, along with MBA graduates of the Winter 2015 term.
+Spring 2015 graduation candidates who apply before the spring diploma application deadline will also be included in the official 2015 commencement program.